Catholic Church in Cambodia: Gradual revival

 On March 25, 1994, Cambodia finalized its diplomatic relations with the Holy See.
 In July 1995, Pierre Sophal Tonlop became the first native Cambodian to be ordained a priest in more than 20 years.
 A new ecumenical Khmer translation of the Bible was published in June 1998, made to improve upon Hammond's more literal 1954 translation, and later in October, the seminary headed by Dupraz was moved to Phnom Penh and officially named the St. John Mary Vianney Major Seminary, as chosen by the seminarians.
-In 2001, the four original seminarians who remained since 1991, including Dominique Nget Viney, became the next natives after Sophal to become Catholic priests.
+In 2001, the four original seminarians who remained since 1991, including Dominique Nget Viney and Pierre Suon Hangly, became the next natives after Sophal to become Catholic priests.

 One incident of violence during the Church's revival was a grenade explosion at Banteay Prieb, a Jesuit school for the disabled, in Angk Snuol District, Kandal Province on October 17, 1996.
 A Cambodian student and former soldier named Soram threatened to throw a hand grenade to a class full of students after school staff informed him that he has been expelled due to his disruptive behavior.
 As Soram approached the classroom, 26-year-old Filipino Jesuit seminarian and missionary Richard "Richie" Fernando grabbed and restrained him to prevent his throwing the explosive, which caused Soram to accidentally drop the grenade and trigger it.
 Fernando died from the explosion, but Soram survived the blast as Fernando fell over to protect him.
 A television documentary film about Fernando's life titled Greater Love: In Memory of Richie Fernando, SJ was produced in 1999 by the Philippine-based Jesuit Communications Foundation.

+Contemporary period

+In June 2025, Pierre Suon Hangly was appointed Coadjutor Vicar Apostolic of Phnom Penh, becoming the first Cambodian to hold a top Church position in the country since Tep Im and Chhmar.